kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 This proposal draws inspiration from {{!I-D.ietf-tls-semistatic-dh}}, which is in turn based on the OPTLS proposal for TLS 1.3 [KW16].
 However, these proposals require a non-interactive key exchange: they combine the client's public key with the server's long-term key.
-This imposes a requirement that the ephemeral and static keys use the same algorithm, which this proposal does not require.
+This imposes an extra requirement: the ephemeral and static keys MUST use the same algorithm, which this proposal does not require.
 Additionally, there are no post-quantum proposals for a non-interactive key exchange currently considered for standardization, while several KEMs are on the way.

 ## Organization

 After a brief introduction to KEMs, we will introduce the AuthKEM authentication mechanism.
 For clarity, we discuss unilateral and mutual authentication separately.
-Next we will introduce the abbreviated AuthKEM handshake, and its opportunistic client authentication mechanism.
-In the remainder of the draft we will discuss the necessary implementation mechanics, such as code points, extensions, new protocol messages and the new key schedule.
+Next, we introduce the abbreviated AuthKEM handshake, and its opportunistic client authentication mechanism.
+In the remainder of the draft, we will discuss the necessary implementation mechanics, such as code points, extensions, new protocol messages and the new key schedule.

 # Requirements Notation